KLYE-Dev/snak/README.md

 ### Install

 ```
-$ npm install -g hsc-helper-cli
+$ npm install -g hsc-cli
 ```

 ### Quick Usage
 ```
-Install Burrow
+Install hsc-cli
 (for now only Ubuntu 16.04 amd64 and Darwin are supported)
-will copy Burrow necessary files in the '$HOME/burrow'
+will copy hsc-cli necessary files in the '$HOME/hsc'

-$ hsc-helper-cli install_node
+$ hsc-cli install_node
-This command will install Hive Smart Chain (HSC) on the $/HOME/burrow and by default use the http://localhost:1337/rpc.
+This command will install Hive Smart Chain (HSC) on the $/HOME/hsc and by default use the http://localhost:1337/rpc.
 You can find a predefined accounts on this directory.
 ```
 ```
-Uninstall Burrow
+Uninstall hsc-cli
-This command will delete the '$HOME/burrow'
+This command will delete the '$HOME/hsc'

- $ hsc-helper-cli uninstall_node
+ $ hsc-cli uninstall_node

 ```
 ```
-Run Burrow
+Run hsc-cli

- $ hsc-helper-cli start
+ $ hsc-cli start
- This command at first run the Monax_keys on the default port and then will run the Burrow.
+ This command at first run the Monax_keys on the default port and then will run the hsc_cli.
- Please be sure that before running Burrow, import the keys  which already are located in the burrow installation directory.
+ Please be sure that before running hsc-cli, import the keys  which already are located in the hsc-cli installation directory.
- $ hsc-helper-cli import_keys $HOME/burrow/account_list.json
+ $ hsc-cli import_keys $HOME/hsc/account_list.json

 ```

 ```
 Send random transaction
-$ hsc-helper-cli rtx <count>
+$ hsc-cli rtx <count>

 This command uses the pre-defined acounts to send the random amount transactions between these accounts!
 ```
 ```
 Send transaction

-$ hsc-helper-cli send <priv_key> <address> <fee>
+$ hsc-cli send <priv_key> <address> <fee>

 ```